sutormin94/Gyrase_Topo-Seq/README.md

 This repository contains a set of bash, python and R scripts which were used for Topo-Seq data analysis and visualization.
 Raw sequencing data and some processed files (coverage depth WIG, N3E WIG, GCSs lists) can be retrieved from GEO datasets with accession GSE117186.

+If you find this code useful and would like to use it in your own research, please, cite:
+Sutormin D, Rubanova N, Logacheva M, Ghilarov D, Severinov K. Single-nucleotide-resolution mapping of DNA gyrase cleavage sites across the Escherichia coli genome.
+Nucleic Acids Res.
+2019 Feb 20;47(3):1373-1388. doi: 10.1093/nar/gky1222.
+Erratum in: Nucleic Acids Res.
+2019 Feb 20;47(3):1601.
+PMID: 30517674; PMCID: PMC6379681.

 # Main pipeline